 The objectives to the WID are:

-Define the new 256-bit Integrity and Encryption Algorithms for 5G NAS and AS layers based on AES, SNOW and ZUC.
+Define the new 256-bit Integrity, Encryption, and Authenticated Encryption Algorithms for 5G NAS and AS layers based on AES, SNOW and ZUC.

 For all 3 algorithms, define algorithm specification, implementation test data and conformance test data.